SFTP Basics: How Secure File Transfer Protocol Works

 Share:

-A file transfer protocol refers to the method that two or more computers use to communicate with each other.
+A file transfer protocol refers to the method that two or more computers use to communicate with each other during the transfer.
+The method is insecure or secure depending on the protocol type.

-Secure protocols encrypt the channel that files are transferred over so that if someone intercepts the files, they can’t read them.
-Insecure protocols don’t encrypt the channel, which means anyone can intercept and read the files.
-This is especially a problem when files contain confidential information like social security numbers, credit card numbers, etc.
+Insecure protocols don’t encrypt the channel that files are transferred over, which means anyone can intercept and read the files.
+This is especially problematic when files contain confidential information such as social security numbers, credit card numbers, etc.

 1. Before any files are transferred, the connection is encrypted.